 At Waverly, wellness is an age-appropriate, positive approach that emphasizes the whole person, with a focus on students’ physical, emotional, intellectual, and social development.
 Respect for one’s self and others, community building, healthy relationships, sexuality, concepts of diversity, equity, and tolerance, gender expression/identity are taught in depth.
 Preschool students learn basic anatomy and physiology and explore concepts of consent.

 Caitlin is the wellness curriculum coordinator and the interim dean of 9th grade.
 Caitlin received a B.A. in English from Harvard College and an M.F.A. in creative writing from Columbia University.
 A lifelong learner, Caitlin completed a post-baccalaureate premedical program before her work as an educator with Planned Parenthood inspired her to forgo medical school and return to her first love: teaching.
 Caitlin has been an educator for over a decade.
 She is an avid yogi, published poet, and an advisor for Change The Talk, a peer-to-peer social justice workshop.
 She incorporates themes of tolerance, mindfulness, and empowerment into her lessons for all ages.
-Caitlin’s daughter, Ramona, is in kindergarten.
+Caitlin’s daughter, Ramona, is in 1st grade.
 (Email)